 Intra-Operative Glucose Monitoring

 As well as specific pre-operative management, diabetic patients also require intra-operative glucose monitoring.
-BM measurements should be taken ideally every 30 minutes in diabetic patients.
-Any diabetic patient undergoing major surgery should also be commenced on a sliding scale insulin infusion for the duration of procedure.
+BM measurements should be taken regularly every 30 minutes in diabetic patients.
+Any diabetic patient undergoing major surgery should also be considered for a variable rate insulin infusion for the duration of procedure.

 If the blood glucose level is <4mmol at any point, the IV glucose infusion rate should be increased and the insulin infusion stopped.
 Recheck after 30mins for improvement.
 Any level <2mmol should be treated as a hypoglycaemic emergency, as discussed above.

 Post-operative blood glucose levels should be measured regularly.
-Sliding scale insulin regime should be continued until the patient is eating and drinking normally, before resuming their normal therapy.
+Variable rate insulin infusion regime should be continued until the patient is eating and drinking normally, before resuming their normal therapy.
 For type 1 DM patients, continue the IV sliding scale insulin for 30mins after the normal SC insulin injections are given to ensure overlap in insulin therapies.